SuhangXia/GenForce_Code/README.md

 ### Real-world data collection (In real sensors)

-Setup needed: Robot arm (or any 3DoF moving platform), [indenters](sim/assets/indenters/input/stl), tactile sensors
+Setup: Robot arm (or any 3DoF moving platform), [indenters](sim/assets/indenters/input/stl), tactile sensors

+> We use ur5e + ATI nano 17 in our paper, see paper and code [data_collection](data_collection/components/).

 Step 1.
-Collect the data by referring to the trajectory in our paper.
+Collect the data by referring to the trajectory and code in our paper.
 If want to use material compensation, force-depth curved needed to be measured.

 Step 2.
-Marker segmentation
+Marker segmentation, see code [segmentation](data_collection/marker_seg)

 #### Our Dataset